 The average load of clothes takes about 60 minutes to dry in both gas and electric dryer models.
-If you’ve set your dryer’s timer for a full drying cycle and pressed the start button only to find the clothes still damp when you open the dryer door an hour later, the dryer is not running as efficiently as it should.
+If you’ve set your dryer’s timer for a full drying cycle and pressed the start button only to find the clothes still damp when you open the dryer door an hour later, the dryer is taking too long to dry.
 While gas dryer models heat the air to dry the load differently than electric dryer models do, both model types share similar reasons for the appliance taking longer than expected to do its job.

 Gas dryer models use a burner assembly consisting of an igniter, gas valve solenoids, and a burner tube to heat the air that dries the laundry tumbling in the rotating drum.
 The burner assembly is energized by a standard 120 volts of alternating current when the timer and heat setting are selected on the dryer control panel and the start switch is activated.
 The voltage passes through a cycling thermostat, a high-limit thermostat, and a thermal fuse, if applicable to the model, on its way to the burner assembly.